Coming of Garibaldi

 A Bourbon force of about 20,000 troops had remained loyal to the king and gone north with him.
 Initially, the king had intended his retreat as somewhat of a strategic withdrawal.
 He had no intention of surrendering his kingdom without a fight.
 His army, near Gaeta, was, however, also being pressed from the north by the advancing army of King Victor Emanuel of Piedmont, who had finally decided to get on the bandwagon of unification before Garibaldi got all the credit.
 Thus hemmed in, the Bourbons made a desperate effort in early October to break out and retake their kingdom by storming south at the Volturno River.
 Garibaldi was called upon for one of the few times in his life to fight a pitched battle instead of one of his guerrilla actions, and to defend instead of attack.
 He commanded troops along a twenty-kilometer front against a superior attacking force and held.

-Piedmont's Royal House of Savoy with the words,
+Royal House of Savoy with the words, "Greetings to the

-"Greetings to the first King of Italy" and surrendered
+first King of Italy" and surrendered his conquests

-his conquests —Sicily, half the Italian peninsula and
+—Sicily, half the Italian peninsula and the vast

-northern Italian fleets of the time) —without the
+Italian fleets of the time) —without the slightest

-slightest hesitation or thought of reward for himself,
+hesitation or thought of reward for himself, simply

 For their efforts,